Pieloth/ASUS-G713PV-fix/README.md

 # Batch script: ASUS_G713PV_fix.bat
-A few Windows 11 settings tweaks in order to fix laptop ASUS G713PV unstabilities.
+A few Windows 11 settings tweaks in order to fix laptop ASUS G713PV, G713PI unstabilities.

+So called Random reboots, sound cracklings, Fast Flickers, all those are now wipped and this laptop demonstrates good stability on load or on Modern Standby, which can now be fully enabled, along with Hibernate or Fast Startup.

-Possibly works on other models from the same brand or product range too
+Possibly works on other models from the same brand or product range too, like G733P models for instance
 ## Introduction
 This .bat script sets a few parameters in Windows 11 registry, to stabilize ASUS G713PV laptop.